LeviBorodenko/hybrid-face/README.md

 1. First we need to understand the concept of the [Fourier Transform](https://www.academia.edu/download/44001876/34957138.pdf) applied to images.

-    1.1 Simple (but not easy) explanation: We interpret an image as a [tempered distribution](https://en.wikipedia.org/wiki/Distribution_(mathematics)#Tempered_distributions_and_Fourier_transform) obtained as the sum of [delta distributions](https://en.wikipedia.org/wiki/Dirac_delta_function) shifted by pixel location and multiplied by greyscale value.
+    1.1 Nice (but not easy) explanation: We interpret an image as a [tempered distribution](https://en.wikipedia.org/wiki/Distribution_(mathematics)#Tempered_distributions_and_Fourier_transform) obtained as the sum of [delta distributions](https://en.wikipedia.org/wiki/Dirac_delta_function) shifted by pixel location and multiplied by greyscale value.
 The Fourier transform of that image is then simply the [Fourier transform](https://en.wikipedia.org/wiki/Fourier_transform) of the aforementioned distribution.
 Well, technical the [periodically extension](https://www.math.ubc.ca/~feldman/m267/fsExt.pdf) of it.

-    1.2 Easy (but not simple) explanation: The Fourier transform of a sound sample gives you the audio frequencies contained in that sample.
-Similarly, the Fourier transform of an image give you the spatial frequencies that make up that image.
+    1.2 Easy (but not nice) explanation: The Fourier transform of a sound sample gives you the audio frequencies contained in that sample.
+Similarly, the Fourier transform of an image gives you the spatial frequencies that make up that image.
 A spatial frequency can be interpreted as a periodic wave (i.e. sinusoidal) pattern such that adding up all these waves returns back the (greyscale) image.
 In particular, high spatial frequencies correspond to rapidly oscillating waves and low spatial frequencies are slowly oscillating waves.

 2. It is a [curious observation](https://www.sciencedirect.com/science/article/abs/pii/S0010028597906678) that the human visual system is able to prioritize information coming from particular spatial frequency bands for object or scene recognition.
 This is precisely what we use in this application.
 We utilise that fact that from up close, we prioritize high spatial frequencies for object recognition and from further away, we prioritize lower spatial frequencies.
 Read [here](https://stanford.edu/class/ee367/reading/OlivaTorralb_Hybrid_Siggraph06.pdf) for more details.